Pond Talk is an Amazon Associate. As an Amazon Associate we earn from qualifying purchases.

 Copper Is Toxic To Algae

-Primarily the main power behind copper, in terms of in pond use, is that copper is toxic to many algae types (including string algae and green water) and it can be used to control and kill many algae blooms.
+Primarily the main power behind copper, in terms of pond use, is that copper is toxic to many algae types (including string algae and single cell algae that creates green water) and it can be used to control and kill many algae blooms.
 This is why copper has been traditionally been one of the main ingredients of algaecide chemicals.

-One problem with copper algaecides however, and in this discussion we’re talking about small pond treatments, is that small bodies of water are completely enclose or confined ecosystems.
-With such small volumes of water, there is not as much room, or buffering for mistakes in dosage, or other changes that can happen when algae is treated with a chemical.
+One problem with copper algaecides however, and in this discussion we’re talking about small pond treatments, is that small bodies of water are completely enclosed or confined ecosystems.
+With such small volumes of water, there is not as much room, or buffering, for mistakes in dosage, or other changes that can happen when algae is treated with a chemical.

 Algaecides can and often are used in koi ponds and many times there are no problems however other people have experienced complete fish loss when products like this are misapplied or conditions are not supportive of the fish during the treatment.
 Because of these experiences many pond owners have begun to shy away from copper algaecides in smaller ponds and other algae control alternatives are always being considered.